XimeraProject/server/views/about/workshop.markdown

-Ohio State University will host a Ximera Workshop July 28--30, 2014.
+Ohio State University will host a second Ximera Workshop July 27--29, 2015.

 The goal is to bring together